IvanRamosDataTech/HotelRevenueManagement/exporatory analysis  journal.md

 Added a calculated column called total_rate which represents total amount paid for a reservation
     `(stays_in_week_nights + stays_in_weekend_nights) * avg_daily_rate`

+## Agents performance exploration

+### Problem statement
+    The cost of having an agent is getting too high, we are paying 25% commision rate to agents.
+We need to reduce agent cost by 15%, which agents would you recommend us to stop collaboration with?

+ so I performed some calculations that could help to evaluate agent's performance:
+1. **Produced Income**.
+Most important from my perspective, describes how much earnings represent for company.
+Only checked out reservations
+2. **Booking Effectivenes**.
+A secondary parameter that shows ratio of checked out bookings / total bookings per agent.
+3. **Booking Volume**.
+A third less important parameter considered.
+It's less important in my opinion because more bookings does not necessarily imply better bookings (ones with high profits or that end up with checkouts)

+Metrics could be influenced by how long agents have worked for the company.
+It's not fair to evaluate an agent with 10 reservations achieved in 3 months than another agent with 10 reservations achieved in a year.
+Unfortunately, we don't have enough information to measure this fact.

 ## Other intriguing findings

 While I was calculating total income for business, I played around with is_cancelled, deposity_type and reservation_status.
-I found 3 observations that seem to be incongruent, because they were cancelled , but also has status as Check-out.
+I found 47 observations that seem to be incongruent, because they were cancelled , but also has status as Check-out.

 Some bookings end up with $0.00 rate.
 This is because some of them have 0 reported stay_nights, some others have 0 people (Some corporates), or simply avg_daily_rate is 0.